Brief History of the

 development of the village.

-with properties in the village's three historic districts cannot
+with properties in the village's four historic districts cannot

 make any change, except normal maintenance, in the appearance of